andrewstarritt/ace/README.md

 Rationalised what is in the inbuilt help and what is in the README.md file, in order to minimise unnecessary duplication.

-changed the order of link options to keep Debian (bullseye) happy.
+Changed the order of link options in the Makefile to keep Debian (bullseye) happy.

 If -o,--option is not defined, look for and use the ACE_OPTION environment variable instead.